budc123/Threatmixer-Budc123/README.md

 # *Development progress*

-Aether Ridge has been added, and I've now also begun to keep track of this webpage's versions, which you can see on the bottom right of the home screen.
-I have quite a few ideas as to what to add to this site in the future, but I don't want to jump into anything quite yet without every modded region having its own full set of icons.
-Stay tuned.
+Every modded region now has a full set of button icons!
+Sorry that this took a little while, conceptualizing, designing, and then creating these icons is a process.
+Along with the modded regions, some icons for vanilla regions have been changed as well, which was just based on if I thought some sounds could be better represented with the new art we have.
+This update was mostly cosmetic, but now I have some more "mechanical" changes in mind for the future.
+I want to keep it somewhat of a suprise, but you can see some of the smaller things I plan to add in the TO DO list below.

-# *TODO:*
+# *TO DO:*

+- Fading layers
+- Better UI
+- More Controls
-- New icons
+- ???